stevenschmatz/EECS-370/Lecture_Notes/lecture_2.md

 ## Translation of Software into Machine Code

 First, you have a C program.
 The C program is then compiled into assembly code.
 This produces platform-specific instructions.
-For example, while iPhone compilation produces ARM assembly code,
+For example, while iPhone compilation produces ARM assembly code, Intel compilation produces x86 code.